thisandagain/randy/README.md

 });
 ```

-Optionally, both a target and the `persist` flag can be specified to send a notification to a single user that will require the "dismiss" action:
+Optionally, both a `target` and the `persist` flag can be specified to send a notification to a single user and/or require a `dismiss` action:
 ```javascript
 var randy   = require('randy');
 randy.register({